on this page

 - other moderate to significant physical injuries that caused permanent impairment, or the need for an extended period of medical treatment.

 In both cases, the injuries must have been sustained during the physical act of being given the vaccine.
+You must also have been admitted to hospital as an in-patient.
+Presenting to an emergency department is not recognised as being admitted to hospital.

 The following harm isn’t covered under the scheme: